-8.3.1.7 Pediatric Units.
+8.1.7 Pediatric Units.
 Pediatric patient rooms are designed with children and their families in mind.
-Colors and finishes are often more playful and thematic (see Figure 8-24).
+Colors and finishes are often more playful and thematic (see Figure 49).
 Family members are often in the hospital for the full duration of the pediatric patient's stay, sleeping in the room with the patient.
-Because there will be periods when the patients are alone in their rooms, all luminaires and controls shall be both child-friendly and tamper-resistant.
+Because there will be periods when the patients are alone in their rooms, all fixtures and controls shall be both child-friendly and tamper-resistant.